If nothing else, be clear. - David Arrington

 3. Ask them what they heard

 One of the simplest ways to know what someone heard is to ask them.
 Just ask open-ended wrap-up questions that help them restate what their action items are following the meeting.
-Clarify deadlines, details, and any concerns they may have.
+This is your opportunity to clarify deadlines, details, and ensure you are on the same page.

 4. Make time to communicate